 Unlike an epidural abscess, hematoma does not cause signs and symptoms of infection.
 Otherwise, the early symptoms are similar to an abscess, including pain at or radiating from the site of the hematoma, followed by progressive loss of neurological function resulting in sensory deficits and weakness.
 MRI, followed by contrast CT or CT myelogram, are the imaging studies of choice to confirm or rule out spinal epidural hematoma.
 Just as with an abscess, the treatment for an epidural hematoma is prompt surgical decompression.

-Cauda Equina Syndrome: Diagnosis and Treatment
+Cauda Equina Syndrome: Diagnosis And Treatment

 CES involves compression of the nerve roots of the Cauda Equina in the lumbar spine.
 This can result from an acute trauma or a chronic process such as a herniated disc or compressive degenerative change like a calcified osteophyte that presses on the nerve roots.
 CES can also be caused by an abscess.
 Signs of CES include severe lower back pain, leg weakness, saddle anesthesia and bladder or bowel dysfunction.
 As with abscess and hematoma, the diagnosis of CES is made with advanced imaging and CES is treated with surgery to reduce the compression on the nerve roots.

-Medical Malpractice Resulting in Spinal Cord Injury
+Seek A Portland Attorney After Medical Malpractice Results in a Spinal Cord Injury

 In the past few years, we have litigated through successful conclusion at least a half dozen medical malpractice cases involving delay in diagnosing and treating epidural abscess, hematoma, or CES.
 The allegations of negligence in these cases have included the following:

 - Delay in ordering imaging to confirm or rule out spine process despite signs and symptoms concerning for abscess, hematoma or CES.